aws-amplify/docs/cli/init.md

 The setup has three parts, we will use an example to demonstrate this capability.<br/>

-Assume Biz Corp has decided to hire Dev Corp to develop its inventory management web portal, and the Dev Corp is using the Amplify CLI to speed up the development process. <br/>
+Assume Biz Corp has decided to hire Dev Corp to develop its inventory management web portal, and Dev Corp is using the Amplify CLI to speed up the development process. <br/>

-#### Part #1: Setup the role (Biz Corp)
+#### Part #1: Set up the role (Biz Corp)
 1. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console.
 2. In the navigation pane of the console, choose `Roles` and then choose `Create role`.
 3. Choose the `Another AWS account` role type.
-4. For Account ID, type the AWS account ID of the Dev Corp (account ID of the entity you want to grant access to your AWS resources).
+4. For Account ID, type Dev Corp's AWS account ID (the account ID of the entity you want to grant access to your AWS resources).
-5. Although optional, it is recommended to select `Require external ID` and enter the external id given to you by the Dev Corp. (click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) for more details on external ID).
+5. Although optional, it is recommended to select `Require external ID` and enter the external id given to you by Dev Corp. (click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) for more details on external IDs).
 6. If you want to restrict the role to users who sign in with multi-factor authentication (MFA), select `Require MFA`(click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) for more details on MFA).
 7. Choose `Next: Permissions`.
-8. Select permissions policies that you want the developers from the Dev Corp to have when the role is assumed.
+8. Select permissions policies that you want the developers from Dev Corp to have when the role is assumed.
-Note:You MUST grant the role permissions to perform Cloudformation actions and create associated resources (depending on categories you use in your project) such as:
+Note:You MUST grant the role permissions to perform CloudFormation actions and create associated resources (depending on the categories you use in your project) such as:
 - Cognito User and Identity Pools
 - S3 buckets
 - DynamoDB tables